Jaiden Waggoner

 Jaiden Waggoner (born February 3, 1997) is an American soccer player.

 Career

-College & Amateur
+College and amateur

 Waggoner began playing college soccer at Brigham Young University, where he played soccer with the college team in the USL PDL.
 In his sophomore year he transferred to Utah Valley University, where he played for a further three seasons.

 Waggoner also spent time in the PDL with Albuquerque Sol, but never made an appearance for the team.

 Professional

 On July 8, 2020, Waggoner signed with USL Championship side Las Vegas Lights.
 He made his professional debut on August 15, 2020, starting in a 1–0 loss to Orange County SC.